omnidotdev/garden/README.md

 # 🌱 Garden

+[TODO LOGO + DEMO IMAGE]

-Omni Garden specification and visualizer app.
-Garden is a specification for modeling an ecosystem (e.g. products, services) as a directed acyclic graph with unlimited category recursion.
+Garden is a specification for modeling an ecosystem (e.g. of products, services) as a directed acyclic graph with unlimited category recursion.
+This repository holds a CLI for generating the JSON schema in `cli`, and visualizer web app in `app`, powered by Next.js.

 For a reference implementation, check out the [Omniverse](https://verse.omni.dev) (coming soon).